 Module A-C-FIN1

 Lecturers Prof. Dr. Sebastian Bunnenberg

 Language of instruction German

 Credits (ECTS) 2,5

 Total work load 75 h (30 h contact, 45 h self-study)

 Contact hours per week 2 SWS

-Contents/ Indicative syllabus This course focuses on a framework on corporate investment decisions froma a financial perspective.
+Contents/Indicative syllabus This course focuses on a framework on corporate investment decisions from a financial perspective.
 Based on the assumptions competitive and arbitrage-free markets, the time value of money is introduced.
 Discounting and accruing cash flows allows to determine net present values of streams of cash flows, including for special cases, such as perpetuities and annuities.
 In this context, effective and nominal interest rates for varying time horizons as well as yield curves and spot rates are treated as well.
-The course continues with a treatment of investment decision rules, Then, capital budgeting of risky investments is taught in a case study form.
-To deal with risk and return, the focus shifts to empirical stock markets: Based on total returns of stocks, statistical concepts such, namely probability distributions, average returns, and volatility are introduced.
-These concepts are the foundation of Portfolio Selection Theory and the Capital Asset Pricing Model.
-The latter is a requirement to calculate the Weighted Average Cost of Capital and, thus, a discount rate used to determine the net present value of risky investments.
+The course continues with a treatment of investment decision rules using the key figures net present value (NPV) and internal rate of return (IRR) to decide about single investment projects as well as to select from a set of mutually exclusive projects.
+Next, capital budgeting of risky investments is taught in a case study form.
+To include risk and return in the decision, the focus shifts to empirical stock markets: Based on total returns of stocks, the relevant statistical concepts are introduced, namely probability distributions, average returns, and volatility.
+These concepts are the foundation of Portfolio Selection Theory (PST) and the Capital Asset Pricing Model (CAPM), which are extensively treated: For the PST, portfolio of two as well as multiple stocks considered, including short sales and a risk-free asset.
+For the CAPM, beta as a risk measure is derived and thoroughly discussed through empirical examples and practical issues of its measurement.
+Finally, the Weighted Average Cost of Capital (WACC) to determine discount rates for general risky investment projects, which allows to calculate their NPV.

 Teaching and learning methodology Lectures (seminar-style), student tutorials

 Miscellaneous n/a

-Indicative reading list Preparatory reading: Berk, J. B., & DeMarzo, P. M. (2019).
-Grundlagen der Finanzwirtschaft (4th edition).
+Indicative reading list Preparatory reading: Berk, J. B., &amp; DeMarzo, P. M. (2021).
+Grundlagen der Finanzwirtschaft (5th edition).
 Pearson.
-In-depth reading: Brealey, R. A., Myers, S. C., Allen, F., & Edmans, A. (2022).
-Principles of Corporate Finance (14th edition).
+In-depth reading: Brealey, R. A., Myers, S. C., Allen, F., &amp; Edmans, A. (2022).
+Principles of

+Corporate Finance (14th edition).
 McGraw Hill.

 Kruschwitz, L., Lorenz, D. (2019): Investitionsrechnung.
 (15th edition).
 DeGruyter Oldenbourg: Berlin.